We may earn a commission if you make a purchase through the links on our website.

 Pros:

-• Available cross-platform for Windows, Linux, and Unix operating systems
+- Available Cross-Platform: Available for Windows, Linux, and Unix operating systems, providing cross-platform compatibility and flexibility for users.

 Cons: